Cuisine of Antebellum America: Fish and shellfish

 Fish was a staple of the antebellum era.
 Difficult to transport, and very perishable, fresh fish was eaten close to the coast where it was caught.
 Wild fish from the nation's rivers, lakes and streams were abundant, and could be salted for storage and sale.
 Canned salmon and lobster were shipped to inland markets by railroad, and big cities like New York and Philadelphia received shipments of ice-packed fresh fish from Massachusetts.
 The most common fish in antebellum cuisine were catfish, salmon, perch, mackerel, bass, cod, flounder, haddock, trout, whitefish, sturgeon, snapper, and shad.
 Eels and sea turtles were also standard features of the cuisine, along with assorted varieties of locally available shellfish.
 Fish chowder was a staple of the cuisine of New England, made with assorted fish, vegetables and shellfish.
 Any firm, white fish could be used, and early recipes don't specify a type of fish.

 Fruits

-Typical fruits in the era were seasonal and locally produced.
-Fruits too were preserved, or cooked in sugar syrup to make pie filling.
+Typically fruits in the era were seasonal and locally produced.
+Fruits were preserved or cooked in sugar syrup to make pie filling.

 Depending on the region apples, cherries, grapes, pears, strawberry, and peaches could be found.